 LEGEND: Player Name (Other Position) (Club, Price, Average, Ownership)

-Eyeing off any rare gems for your team as we head towards finals?
+Eyeing off any rare gems for your team as the byes draw to a close?
 Let us know in the comments below!

 Leave a comment / Scroll to bottom